Living Death (band)

-Living Death was a German speed metal/thrash metal band from Velbert, noted for being one of the pioneering bands in the thrash metal genre.
+Living Death is a German speed metal/thrash metal band from Velbert, noted for being one of the pioneering bands in the thrash metal genre.
 The band's career spanned from the early 1980s until the early 1990s and has since acquired a cult status.

 History

 Living Death was formed in 1981 in Velbert, North Rhine-Westphalia, by Reiner and Dieter Kelch, and Frank Fricke, starting out as a simple heavy metal band.
 In 1981, drummer Frank Schubring and vocalist Thorsten "Toto" Bergmann joined.
 A year later, they recorded their self-titled demo, resulting in a deal with Earthshaker in 1983.
 Later that year, Frank Schubring left the band and was replaced by Harald Lutze.

 In 1984, Living Death released their debut album Vengeance of Hell, which, despite poor production quality, sold well in all independent charts.
 Living Death then went on tour in support of Warlock; after which they fired drummer Harald Lutze and replaced him with Andreas Overhoff.
 In January 1985, they released the EP Watch-Out! with three remixed songs from the first LP and the self-titled track.
 In August, Metal Revolution was released.
 Due to its cult status, the album was re-issued in 2002 by Shark Records.
 A year later, the band signed a deal with Aaarrg Records and the EP Back to the Weapons was recorded; shortly before its release, they found a new drummer, Atomic Steif.
 In 1987, the album Protected from Reality was released, followed by May 1988's Live EP, featuring four songs off their second album.

 After the release of their fourth studio album Worlds Neuroses in 1989, band members Toto, Fred and Atomic Steif left the band (and recorded one EP as Sacred Chao, taking the name from a song on Worlds Neuroses).
 The remaining Living Death members then recruited vocalist Gerald Thelen and drummer Frank Ullrich as replacements.
 With this line-up, Living Death split up in 1992, having released Killing in Action a year prior.

+After briefly reuniting for a series of one-off concerts during 2009 and 2010, Living Death announced their second reunion in 2026.